Configure Ticket Flow

 💡 Quick fact: Use roles wisely - like assigning @SupportTeam for technical issues or @BillingTeam for payment queries.

-No one likes messy threads lying around.
+No one likes messy ticket discussions lying around.
 Set automatic cleanup rules in your ticket configuration under Ticket Flow Options → "When Jira ticket is resolved then:"

 | Action | Effect | User Access | Best For |